 The Palace of Darius is another example of the shared character of its main architectural elements as Greek architecture.
 The columns and the ornament on the palace walls carry the same impressions of Greek architecture and styles.
 Still, the Persians had their artistic work in sculpture and wall carving that came from their cultural and heritage practices.

-To sum up I have discussed here three areas in architecture.
-The only architecture that showed evidence of influence by social character is Mesopotamia architecture.
+In conclusion, I have discussed here three areas in architecture, Paradigm shift in architecture: Pharaoh, Mesopotamia, Persia.
+The only architecture that showed evidence of influence by social character is the Mesopotamian architecture.
+Therefore, Mesopotamian architecture has introduced a paradigm shift.
 If you have another point of view, you are welcome to leave a comment.

 References: